Teach Kids Manners: Show Them Politeness Matters

 Use Praise: The Power of Positive Reinforcement in Teaching Manners

 Be specific: When praising your child, be specific about what they did well.
-Instead of saying, “Good job,” try saying something like, “I really appreciate how you said ‘please’ when asking for help.”
+Instead of saying, “Good job,” try saying something like, “I appreciate how you said ‘please’ when asking for help.”
 This will help them understand precisely which behaviors are desirable and worth repeating.

 Be genuine: Offer genuine and sincere praise, as children can often sense when compliments are insincere.
 By being authentic in your praise, you’ll foster a deeper connection with your child and boost their self-esteem.